-More information on COCA accreditation, including the process to file a complaint directly with COCA, can be found on its website at https://osteopathic.org/accreditation/.
+College of Osteopathic Medicine - AOA Commission on Osteopathic College Accreditation process to file a complaint directly with COCA, can be found on its website at https://osteopathic.org/ accreditation/.
 COCA is located at 142 E. Ontario Street, Chicago, IL, 60611, and can be reached by phone at (312) 202-8124.